dataswift/open-source-developer-portal/app/home/hat_service_provider/security_requirement_best_practice.md

 Staff do not have access to personal data hosted within the platform.

-### Who is the Data Protection Officer or Caldicott Guardian (if NHS)

-FirstName Lastname (replace by the actual CIO name) is the Data Protection Officer.

 ## Data Audit and Access Control

 ### What audit logs for access and deletion of data are available

 Audit logs are grouped into four categories:

-- AWS operation Audit Trail:
+- AWS operation Audit Trail
-- Access logs against AWS S3 buckets for platform file operations:
+- Access logs against AWS S3 buckets for platform file operations
-- System-level logs against VMs running Application Servers:
+- System-level logs against VMs running Application Servers
-- Application logs (only tracking the fact of an operation, not the contents of requests, e.g. data or passwords):
+- Application logs (only tracking the fact of an operation, not the contents of requests, e.g. data or passwords)

 ### How long are audit logs kept for